How To Break Up with an Insurance Panel and Reclaim Independence for Your Therapy Practice

 Pay attention to all the details about termination and notification requirements

-Start off by showing some gratitude for the collaboration and the opportunity to work together.
+Start off by showing some gratitude for the opportunity to work together.
 It's always nice to acknowledge the positive aspects, even if you're ready to move on.
-Then, in a reasonable and balanced way, explain your decision to disengage from the insurance panel.
-You can mention the administrative burden, the not-so-great reimbursement rates, or the burning desire for more autonomy in providing client care.
+Then, in a reasonable and balanced way, explain your decision to part with the insurance panel.
+You can mention the administrative burden or reimbursement rates.
+Or even y our desire for more autonomy in providing client care.

 Keep the tone transparent and professional, steering clear of any negativity or bashing.
 It's all about finding that sweet spot between honesty and maintaining a good rapport.
 After all, it's a professional relationship, and you want to part ways on a positive note.